Knowledge versus understanding in science

 Helping students to understand in science

-So, how can we help our students to make meaning?
-Here are a few simple ideas we can use in the classroom:
+So, how can we help students to make meaning?
+Here are a few simple ideas to try in the classroom:

-1. Always take account of prior knowledge at the start of the lesson – we want to make sure existing schemata are scientifically acceptable before we add in new ideas
+1. Always take account of prior knowledge at the start of the lesson – we want to make sure existing schemata are activated and scientifically acceptable before new ideas are introduced

-2. Where common misconceptions are likely to exist e.g. ice will melt faster on ‘warmer’ plastic than ‘colder’ metal, then employ cognitive conflict strategies to bring about accommodation
+2. Where common misconceptions are likely to exist e.g. ice will melt faster on ‘warmer’ plastic than ‘colder’ metal, then employ cognitive conflict strategies and spend time unpicking why the misconception is wrong

 3. Take account of progression when you plan lessons and SOWs.
 This will help students organise fruitful schemata e.g. students need to know about magnets, electromagnets and current before they begin learning about motors